The Tension: Depth vs Breadth

 For three years I had the privilege of grappling with soil microbiology through the eyes of my colleague, Prof Cathy Clarke, who is a geochemist.
 However, throughout this study, despite the incredible importance of microbiology within soil, I could not settle on any framework for understanding the soil microbiota.
 Microbes make up as many as 10^9 cells per gram soil, with high diversity indices.
 And yet, the applied relevance is so complex within this diversity, it remains hard to quantify and articulate the importance of soil microbiology, unless studying specific species like pathogens or bioremediators.
 We are ruined by the overused maxim "Everything is everywhere, but the environment selects".
 Yet, after three years of wrestling, I stumbled upon this same concept as a clear soil health narrative, through our lead author on the Soil Health paper.

 She wrote, "We do not ‘build’ our children: we feed them the right diet of carbon, nitrogen and minerals and allow their DNA to do the rest, although it does take time to grow a human, around 20 years."
 Within this framework of a philosophy of care for the soil as a living organism, there is scope to begin to articulate the complex research into a circular economy that matches local nutrients and wastes, to rebuild the soil conditions that allow microbes, plants and the higher trophic levels feeding on them to thrive.
 I am excited by the potential of the philosophy of care, which draws on the aesthetics, emotions and desire of the relationship between living beings, rather than the ethics of management that science often relies on.
-With more and more resolved chemical, physical and geological data telling us that we "should" worry about soil health (or water health, or any environmental health) in a disjointed and overwhelming technical narrative, we sense what many have been saying: the ethics of management (a balance of equations) becomes a shouting in the wind without an ethics of care ( relations between living organisms).
+With more and more resolved chemical, physical and geological data telling us that we "should" worry about soil, environmental and water health in a disjointed and overwhelming technical narrative, we sense what many have been saying: the ethics of management (a balance of equations) becomes a shouting in the wind without an ethics of care ( relations between living organisms).

-Within this framework, I experience a strong motivation to understand the local soils, local wastes, and local agricultural and governance communities, to design strategies that promote soil health with the university, local agricultural establishments and the government.
-I have extensive experience in project management around this vision, and many similar water related projects.
+Within this framework, I experience a strong motivation to understand the local soils, local wastes, and local agricultural and governance communities, to design strategies that promote soil health with the local agricultural establishments, education platforms and the government.
+I have extensive experience in project management around this vision, and many similar water and nature based solutions projects.